Breaking Ground on New Social Homes in South-East Queensland

 Delivering homes for Queenslanders in need

-The Yarrabilba project will deliver a mix of one- and three-bedroom homes designed to support seniors, families, and people living with disability—providing safe, secure, and accessible housing options for those on the housing register.
+The Yarrabilba project will deliver a mix of one- and three-bedroom homes.
+These homes are carefully designed to support seniors, families, and people living with disabilities.
+As a result, the project provides safe, secure, and accessible housing options for those on the housing register.

-Funded through the Queensland Government’s QuickStarts program, the development forms part of a broader initiative to fast-track social housing supply across the state.
+The project is funded through the Queensland Government’s QuickStarts Program.
+Through this program, the development will help fast-track social housing supply across the state.

-BlueCHP has secured multiple sites within the Yarrabilba Priority Development Area (PDA), with these 10 homes representing the first stage of a wider pipeline of delivery in the region.
+BlueCHP has secured multiple sites within the Yarrabilba Priority Development Area (PDA).
+Together, these 10 homes represent the first stage of a wider delivery pipeline in the region.

 “In partnership with the Queensland Government and Stockland, BlueCHP is pleased to commence this project, delivering a further 10 homes over the next year.
 BlueCHP continues to work with the State to deliver on its housing target of 53,500 new community homes”.